Analytical expressions for pulse profile of neutron stars in plasma environments: Pulse Profile

 The geometry of this model is detailed in \cite{Pechenick_1983} for the gravity pure situation.
 Again, in this section we will follow the work \cite{Rogers_2015}, reproducing its results for the Schwarzschild metric and expanding the procedure to other spacetimes.

 The surface of the star, at $r=R$, is described by the angular spherical coordinates $\Theta$ and $\phi$ that we used above.
-In general, we will use $\theta$ instead of $\Theta$, remembering that this angle, corresponding to Eq.~\eqref{eq:D}, is not exactly the colatitude.
-We will place the observer on the positive semi-axis $z$ ($\Theta=0$), at $r=r_O\rightarrow\infty$, defining its coordinate system with respect to a plane perpendicular to the line of sight (the "detector").
+In general, we will use $\theta$ instead of $\Theta$.
+We will place the observer on the positive semi-axis $z$ ($\Theta=0$), at $r=r_O\rightarrow\infty$, defining its coordinate system with respect to a plane perpendicular to the line of sight (the ``detector").
 The detector surface registers the flux received from the object (the image) over the angles of its celestial sphere $\theta'$ and $\phi'$.
 Since the star is spherically symmetric, the trajectories will remain in the same meridian plane, so we can assume $\phi=\phi'$.

 Hence, we can express the solid angle element in the observer's coordinate system as follows

 where the angle $\theta'$ is assumed to be sufficiently small, so

 This allows us to express the latitudinal angle $\theta'$ in terms of the impact parameter $b$, where $b\approx r_O\theta'$, resulting in